csound-flossmanual/csound-floss/book/06-a-record-and-play-soundfiles.md

 ### Sound File Name, Absolute or Relative Path

 The first input argument for _diskin_ denotes the file which is to me read.
-It is called _ifilcod_ which stems from old Csound times where a sound file should be named "soundin.1" and could then be read by the opcode
-[soundin](https://csound.com/docs/manual/soundin.html) as _1_ for _ifilcod_.
+It is called _ifilcod_ which stems from old Csound times where a sound file should be named "soundin.1" and could then be read by the opcode [soundin](https://csound.com/docs/manual/soundin.html) as _1_ for _ifilcod_.
 For now we usually give a string here as input, so _Sfilcod_ would be a better name for the variable.
 The string can be either a _name_ like "loop.wav", or it can contain the full _path_ to the sound file like "/home/me/Desktop/loop.wav".
 Usually we will prefer to give a name instead of full path -- not only because it is shorter, but also because it makes our csd more portable.
 Csound will recognize a sound file by its _name_ in these cases:

 1. The _csd_ file and the sound file are in the same directory (folder).
-   This is the most simple way and gives full flexibility to run the same _csd_ from any other computer, just by copying the whole folder.
+   This is the most simple way and gives full flexibility to run the same &nbsp;_csd_ from any other computer, just by copying the whole folder.
 2. The folder which contains the sound file is known to Csound.
 This can be done with the option _--env:SSDIR+=/path/to/sound/folder_.
 Csound will then add this folder to the _Sound Sample Directory_ (SSDIR) in which it will look for sound samples.

 A path to look for sound files can not only be given as _absolute_ path but also as _relative_ path.
 Let us assume we have this structure for the _csd_ file and the _sound_ file:

     |-home
       |-me